DevasenaInupakutika/2014-06-25-Reading/Python-Unit-Testing/tutorial.md

 then at the bottom of the file, change your code to read

 	filename = sys.argv[1]
-	focusanimal = sys.argv[2]
+	focusbiosigl = sys.argv[2]
-	print get_sightings(filename, focusanimal)
+	print get_sightings(filename, focusbiosig)

 The variable `sys.argv` is a list of all of the arguments given on the command line when this file is called (you can see this by putting `print sys.argv` a the bottom of the script as well.
 The first argument, `sys.argv[0]`, is always the name of the file that was run - in this case, it's `mean_sightings.py`.
-The second and third arguments are stored in `sys.argv[1]` and `sys.argv[2]`, and we've chosen to use these as the filename and focusanimal.
+The second and third arguments are stored in `sys.argv[1]` and `sys.argv[2]`, and we've chosen to use these as the filename and focusbiosig.

 Now you can simply type

 	python mean_sightings.py sightings_tab_sm.csv Owl

 and you'll get what you were expecting.
-Try this out with different animals and with the large table.
-Make sure it works for our special cases that we addressed before, like the capitalization of the animal name being incorrect.
+Try this out with different biosignatures and with the large table.
+Make sure it works for our special cases that we addressed before, like the capitalization of the biosignature name being incorrect.

 Two more small changes will make our command line script extra professional.